digithree/col-life/readme.md

 ----------
 from <http://kaytdek.trevorshp.com/projects/computer/neuralNetworks/gameOfLife2.htm>

-"In cyclic cellular automata, an ordering of multiple colors is established.
+> In cyclic cellular automata, an ordering of multiple colors is established.
 Whenever a cell is neighbored by a cell whose color is next in the cycle, it copies that neighbor's color--otherwise, it remains unchanged."

 Method